 Modern life — especially urban modern life — is lonely.
 Our families are getting smaller and our extended families more dispersed.
 Our parishes are shrinking while we desperately seek connections to each other.
 We consume more content via more networks but have fewer and fewer connections and conversations with our neighbors.
 As more and more of the stories we see and read fall into some version of this us-versus-them narrative, it makes our sense of isolation worse, and our instincts to protect ourselves from anyone who isn’t “us” go into overdrive.
 And as we are increasingly estranged from each other, we have lost touch with the value and power of community.

 At the same time, our politics have become more corrupt and more self-serving.
 We weren’t supposed to have a “political class” — we are supposed to be self-governing.
 But the distance between governing and governed and the disconnect between what we’re told and what we feel have become chasms.
 Politicians talk about progress we don’t feel, make promises we know they can’t deliver, and rail against enemies that feel invented.
 And our anxiety about the future and uncertainty about our fitness for what’s coming don’t find reassurance or support — instead, they are greeted with empty gestures, macroeconomic theory, and 39-point plans.
 We’re left alone, unrepresented and anxious to self-medicate in isolation.
 Instead of connecting to our shared progress and liberty, the politics of “us versus them” are everywhere: right versus left, liberal versus conservative, urban versus rural, black versus white, America versus the world.
-But villainy isn’t a necessary or natural reaction to neighbors we disagree with.
+But villainy is neither a necessary or natural reaction to neighbors with whom we disagree.

 These divisions don’t feel natural: they feel imposed because they are.
 They are lies.
 They are tools deployed by the callous and powerful to divide and control.
 They intentionally distill complex socioeconomic groups of individuals down to simple, one-dimensional caricatures, making them easy to hate.
 These false, imposed divisions take advantage of our need for understanding and the difficulty we all have looking beyond our own experience, in order to protect politicians’ personal power and ensure that we don’t recognize their failure — or refusal — to lead.